-In 2022, the subsidiaries have arranged for an asset appraisal with a total appraisal value of 446.85 million baht. for an independent professional value to appraise the value of certain assets an asset-by-asset basis (Level 3). as follows:
+In 2022, the subsidiaries have arranged for an asset appraisal with a total appraisal value of Baht 446.85 million.
+(In 2017 with a total appraisal value Baht 236.53 million) for an independent professional value to appraise the value of certain assets an asset-by-asset basis (Level 3). as follows: